-The student body of higher education institutions is diverse in many ways.
-The students’ paths alone – how and at which stage of their life they have ended up in higher education – are very different from each other.
-In addition to this, many students are also members of different minorities, such as ethnic, sexual orientation, gender or linguistic minorities.
-According to Opiskelijabarometri 2016 (Student Barometer), 25% of students feel they are a part of one or more minorities.
+The student body in higher education institutions is diverse in many respects.
+Students’ educational paths – how and at what stage of life they enter higher education – vary considerably.
+In addition, many students belong to minority groups, such as ethnic, gender, linguistic or sexual orientation minorities.
+According to Opiskelijabarometri 2016 (Student Barometer), 25% of students identify as being part of one or more minority groups.

-Taking diversity into account in education is important not only in the content of teaching, but also with regard to teaching arrangements, guidance and other interactions.
-In this context, diversity does not refer to the traditional thinking of different learning styles (visual, auditive, kinaesthetic) as this is considered to be an outdated and partly even mythical notion (see, e.g. Niemivirta, 2015; Virkkula, 2018).
-Instead, paying attention to the diversity of students may be related to potential mental or physical limitations, learning challenges, ethnic background, language, previous skills or the student’s life situation.
-In a wide perspective diversity covers aspects from pedagogical solutions to individual arrangements and methods of teaching.
+Acknowledging diversity in education is important not only in the content of teaching but also in teaching arrangements, guidance and other interactions.
+In this context, diversity does not refer to the traditional concept of different learning styles (visual, auditory, kinaesthetic), as this is now considered outdated and even partly mythical (see, for example, Niemivirta, 2015; Virkkula, 2018).
+Instead, addressing the diversity of students may involve considerations such as mental or physical limitations, learning challenges, ethnic background, language, prior knowledge or individual circumstances.
+From a broad perspective, diversity encompasses everything from pedagogical solutions to individual arrangements and teaching methods.

-The themes of accessibility and multiculturalism are discussed further on their own subpages of this website.
+The themes of accessibility and multiculturalism are discussed further on separate subpages of his website.

 Positive discrimination

-Positive discrimination or positive special treatment refers to actions improving a certain group’s status and conditions, which are necessary to secure true equality for the group in question.
-The notion of positive special treatment was introduced in legislation in 1999 in connection with the constitutional reform.
-Based on the act’s explanatory memorandum, its purpose was to attempt to secure both traditional legal non-discrimination and true social equality.
-(Non-discrimination Act 1325/2014.)
+Positive discrimination, or positive special treatment, refers to measures aimed at improving the status and conditions of a particular group to ensure genuine equality.
+The concept of positive special treatment was introduced into legislation in 1999 as part of constitutional reform.
+According to the explanatory memorandum, its purpose was to secure both traditional legal non-discrimination and genuine social equality.
+(Finnish Non-discrimination Act 1325/2014).

 Learning difficulties

-University students may also suffer from a variety of learning difficulties.
-One of the most common ones is dyslexia: a reading and writing disorder.
-Attention-deficit/hyperactivity disorder, ADHD, may also cause extra challenge in studies, similarly to Asperger syndrome.
+University students may experience a range of learning difficulties.
+One of the most common is dyslexia, a reading and writing disorder.
+Attention-deficit/hyperactivity disorder (ADHD) and conditions such as Asperger syndrome can also present extra challenges.

-These problems often go unnoticed as people find it hard to believe that a student admitted to higher education could have a learning difficulty.
-Many students are so called diverse learners, however, and they have to work extra hard to learn and may even need support or individual study arrangements in their studies.
-In the context of studying, accessibility means that students are guaranteed equal opportunities for studying as far as possible, despite their learning difficulties or disability-induced limitations.
+These difficulties often go unnoticed, as people may find it hard to believe that students admitted to higher education could have learning difficulties.
+However, many students are diverse learners who must work harder to succeed and may require support or individual study arrangements.
+In the context of studying, accessibility means ensuring that students have equal opportunities to study as far as possible despite learning difficulties or disability-related limitations.

 Inclusion

-Inclusion means the right of disabled people to be included in shared communities instead of being placed into their own, separate service systems.
-The objective of education is to meet the needs of different learners, and this benefits all students, whether they have a diagnosed disability or not.
+Inclusion refers to the right of disabled individuals to participate in shared communities instead of being placed in separate service systems.
+The goal of education is to meet the needs of all learners, which benefits every student, whether or not they have a diagnosed disability.